Joe Wilkinson: Television

 Since 2010, Wilkinson has appeared in a number of television shows.
 In 2010, he played various characters in the first series of Robert's Web.
 He appeared on The Rob Brydon Show, The Wright Stuff, Show & Tell, Comedy Lab, My Funniest Year, and the television film England's Worst Ever Football Team.
 He played a major role in Him & Her as Dan Perkins, the lonely, socially awkward neighbour to main characters Becky and Steve.

 Wilkinson is a regular on popular British panel shows.
 He has appeared on 8 Out of 10 Cats, Have I Got News for You, Mock the Week and Never Mind the Buzzcocks and has performed at a stand-up section of Russell Howard's Good News.
 He has appeared in Miranda.

 Wilkinson wrote three episodes in the first series of Anna & Katy, as well as an animated short in 2012, A Fishy Tale.
 Three episodes of Show & Tell and the episode '2001' for My Funniest Year were written by him.

 Wilkinson was involved in the BBC Three comedy show Live at the Electric as a member of the comedic double act Two Episodes of Mash with Diane Morgan.
 It had been previously broadcast on BBC Radio 2.

-Since 2014, Wilkinson has appeared as a resident comedian on the revived TV game show Celebrity Squares, hosted by Warwick Davis on ITV.
+In 2014, Wilkinson appeared as a resident comedian on the revived TV game show Celebrity Squares, hosted by Warwick Davis on ITV.
 It returned for a second series in April 2015.

 In 2016, he starred in the Sky 1 series Rovers which he co-wrote with David Earl.
 He was also a contestant on the second series of Dave comedy panel show Taskmaster.